 Whether you’re a small business or big company looking to expand and improve your brand, deciding on how you’re going to invest your money is always a little tricky.
 Since there are so many ways to invest in your brand, it seems hard to choose the right strategy that will give you the best returns.
-Let’s imagine that you have $500,000 to put into your brand today.
-Let’s look at some options at what $500,000 can get you.
+Let’s imagine that you have $500,000 to put into your brand today and look at some options of what that cash can get you.

 According to Wikipedia, a billboard is large outdoor advertising typically showing witty slogans and distinctive visuals, and it’s located primarily on major highways, expressways, or principal arterials, and command high-density.
 The earliest known billboard rentals go back to 1867 but the practice of Flyposting existed even in the 15th century.

 The cost of renting a billboard depends on localization and visibility, differs from city to city, it’s higher or lower in different areas of the town, country.
 The cost of a billboard In New York goes from $3,000 to $20,000/month depending on location and visibility.
 We’ll assume you are going for a top spot, so your $500k will get you 25 months.
 In London, the prices of billboards go roughly between $600 — $2800/month.
 In Hong Kong, you can get billboards for $5,000 per month for a small billboard on the Midlevels escalator to over 100,000 per month for large billboards on buildings around Central and Causeway Bay.

 When it comes to accountability of this kind of advertisement, it’s pretty much nonexistent as it is very hard to track how many people ended up on your website or/and purchased your product after seeing your ad on a billboard.
 You can be creative and use discount codes or other ways to try and link the purchases with something your audience saw in the ad, but still, they would have to remember those after seeing them in a split of a second, so hard to achieve.